hobakgogumi/hobakgogumi.github.io/_pages/about.md

 --------
 Hi there, I'm Kimmi !
 I'm a development engineer for E-machines for hybrid applications and electric vehicles.

 This blog is made for personal improvement, development and management of the expertise.
 All constructive feedbacks or suggestions are therefore welcome.
 So please feel free to contact me!

 Experience
 ----------
 > #### Work Experience
->	Electromagnetic design of...
+>	Electromagnetic design and development of E-machines
+> - Surface-mounted PMSM
+> - Interior PMSM
+> - Axial flux PMSM
+> - Synchronous Reluctance Machine
-> - Switched Reluctance Machine for hybrid applications
+> - Switched Reluctance Machine
-> - Surface-mounted PMSM for electric power steering for Asian major OEMS